raul23/group-behaviors-algorithms/README.rst

    dimensional computational geometry of the sort normally used in computer animation or computer aided design.
 I called the generic simulated flocking creatures boids.
 The basic flocking model consists of three simple steering behaviors which describe how an individual boid maneuvers based on the positions and velocities its nearby flockmates
-- `Starling murmuration creates duck shape above West Yorkshire <https://www.bbc.com/news/av/uk-england-leeds-55221885>`_ (BBC video)
+- `Starling murmuration creates duck shape above West Yorkshire <https://www.bbc.com/news/av/uk-england-leeds-55221885>`_ (BBC video, 7 December 2020)

   .. raw:: html